Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 6. Expeditionary Art Project: Combine art and expeditionary learning by organising a project that explores various artistic mediums in diverse locations.
 Students can create artwork inspired by landscapes, architecture, or cultural symbols.
 This project can culminate in an exhibition or public showcase.

-By implementing these expeditionary projects, schools can provide students with opportunities to engage in meaningful and transformative learning experiences that go beyond the traditional classroom setting.
+By implementing these expeditionary projects, schools can equip teachers with opportunities to engage students in meaningful and transformative lessons that go beyond the traditional classroom setting.